By Ashok Prasad, Founder, Niyyam

 When Should You Use Rolling Returns?

-- Comparing mutual funds
+- Comparing funds

-- Evaluating long-term consistency
+- Evaluating consistency

-How to Build a Mutual Fund Portfolio for Long-Term Wealth Creation (2026 Guide).
+How to Build a Mutual Fund Portfolio for Long-Term Wealth Creation (2026 Guide)

 Limitations of Rolling Returns

-- Data may not be easily available on all platforms
+- Not easily available on all platforms

-- May be complex for beginners initially
+- Slightly complex for beginners

 Common Mistakes to Avoid